Leaders Know It’s “For Us” or “With Me,” Not “For Me”

 Things Successful Leaders Avoid Saying (Part 17)

 I’ve brought up this topic before, but the importance of being clear in your communication can not be over-emphasized.
 There’s a subtle vocal tick careful leaders avoid using–“honestly.”
-Often we use this word to get the listeners attention and emphasize … Read More
+Often we use this word to get the listeners attention and emphasize our message.
+As a communicator, you lose agency when you begin conversations with phrases that … Read more

 Leaders Are Planned, Not Scripted